gruco0002/FluidSolver/README.md

 Those scripts execute the individual download scripts contained in the repository.

 There are currently two dependency folders in the project tree: `src/dependencies` and `tests/dependencies`.
-Each folder dependencies folder contains a `README.md` and a download script that automatically downloads the needed dependencies, extracts them correctly and cleans up afterwards.
+Each folder contains a `README.md` and a download script that automatically downloads the needed dependencies, extracts them correctly and cleans up afterwards.
 Those scripts can be called by yourself or will be started by calling the above described script in the repository root folder.